steveloughran/dissident/README.md

 * The initial bot code is derived from an example by `@rrubyist`.
 * Everyone used to help debug this code by acting as test subjects is appreciated for their contribution.
 That includes the `@Conservatives` account.
 * Sorry to anyone who accidentally got tweeted during the development of this.
+Especially `@self`.

 ## References